South Africa's President Jacob Zuma - a profile

 But that has been one of Mr Zuma's few unqualified successes.

-The economy remains in the doldrums, the ANC is accused of only looking after its own and there are almost daily protests by people demanding better basic services such as housing, schools, water and electricity.
+The economic situation has been worsening, and there are almost daily protests by people demanding better basic services such as housing, schools, water and electricity.